TheWiseCoder/Dynworks/README.md

-**Dynworks** bring to the Prolog world high-performance implementations of *dynamic arrays* and *dynamic vectors*.
-The package has been fully tested under the SISCtus 4.6.0 and the SWI-Prolog 8.2.1, on both Windows 10 and Ubuntu 20.04 environments.
+**Dynworks** bring to the Prolog world high-performance implementations of *dynamic multi-dimensional arrays* and *dynamic vectors*.
+The package has been fully tested under the SISCtus 4.6.0 and the SWI-Prolog 8.2.1 platforms, on both Windows 10 and Ubuntu 20.04 environments.

 **1. DYNARRAYS**